quantumomics/Beauty/book/acknowledgments.md

 # Acknowledgements
-<p style="text-align:justify"><b>Beauty</b> is an origin of human mind; driven by thoughtful decisions ignited by philosophy and proved by mathematical approaches.
+<p style="text-align:justify"><b>Beauty</b> is an origin of the human mind; driven by thoughtful decisions ignited by philosophy and proved by mathematical approaches.
-On mother earth, I got many thoughtful minds who has been given support to me to pen down these ignited sentences to finall bound in to the form of a book.
+On mother earth, I got many thoughtful minds who has been given support to me to pen down these ignited sentences to finally bounded in to the form of a book.
 So, I would like to pay thanks, due to greatness of those people this journey becomes true.</p>To contribute, some people given many happy memories and their hours to be able to finally give a gift to you by a publisher.

 These are the intellects; Ashley Graham, Priyanka Kumar, Jonna Petterson, Site, and my beloved Kids.